 Use Microsoft Teams on Windows Virtual desktop

-Media optimization for Teams is supported for Microsoft 365 Government (GCC) environments.
-Media optimization for Teams is not supported for GCC-High or DoD.
+Media optimization for Teams is supported for Microsoft 365 Government (GCC) and GCC-High environments.
+Media optimization for Teams is not supported for Microsoft 365 DoD.

 Media optimization for Microsoft Teams is only available for the Windows Desktop client on Windows 10 machines.
 Media optimizations require Windows Desktop client version 1.2.1026.0 or later.